What I'm reading in 2026

 Elliot Ackerman

-One the Christmas presents I got, name comes from the fact that it's set in the future.
+One of the Christmas presents I got, name comes from the fact that it's set in the future.
 Premise sounded interesting, authors sounded like an interesting combo (ex military).
 Premise of the book can be summed with the word 'singularity'.
 Falls short on writing, characters, and tension.
 Also it's kinda funny how much the characters make references to Covid 19, and the pandemic doesn't even have anything to do with the plot.

 The anatomy of story